fkatsaras/Parallel-Distributed-Systems-2023/README.md

-# Graph Minor using Sparse Matrix Multiplication
+# Parallel-Distributed-Systems-2023

-This project implements a graph minor algorithm using sparse matrix multiplication with Pthreads
+This project was completed for the class Parallel and Distributed Systems.
+It implements a graph minor algorithm using sparse matrix multiplication with Pthreads